protocol/research-grants/RFPs/rfp-8-pubsub.md

 ### `Objective 2:` Compare scalability limits against performance metrics through empirical tests

-- 1. For the use cases of interest studied in Objective 1, verify (through realistic simulation using the testbed with the actual implementations) that theoretical limits are observed in the implementations of floodsub, gossipsub & episub).
+- 1. For the use cases of interest studied in Objective 1, verify (through realistic simulation using the testbed with the actual implementations) that theoretical limits are observed in the implementations of floodsub, gossipsub & floodsub).
 - 2. Report the differences between the Simulations from Objective 1 & the results from Objective 2.a.
 - 3. In case of any significant different, investigate and report potential causes.

-### `Objective 3:` Design, develop, and evaluate improvements to the design of floodsub, gossipsub, episub (or the implementation of a new pub/sub algorithm) that can improve performance  for one of the use cases of interest in one or more of the following dimensions:
+### `Objective 3:` Design, develop, and evaluate improvements to the design of floodsub, gossipsub, floodsub (or the implementation of a new pub/sub algorithm) that can improve performance  for one of the use cases of interest in one or more of the following dimensions:

 - 1. **Scalability** - Support a higher number of active nodes in the network without degrading the quality of service.
 - 2. **Efficiency** -  Reduce aggregate computational and network load (e.g. CPU, memory, bandwidth overhead) across the network.